kirillgarbar/Arithm/README.md

 # Arithm

 Arithm is a tool which contains an interpreter for the simple programming language mainly designed to compute arithmetic expressions.
+It also has a long arithmetic and non-empty list libraries.
-It can be used both for developers and users.
+While all three modules can be used for developers, there are console interface of interpreter for users.
----

 ## Builds